github/docs/content/actions/using-workflows/caching-dependencies-to-speed-up-workflows.md

 ### Using the output of the `cache` action

 You can use the output of the `cache` action to do something based on whether a cache hit or miss occurred.
-The `cache-hit` output is set to `true` only when an exact match for a cache is found for the specified `key`.
+When an exact match is found for a cache for the specified `key`, the `cache-hit` output is set to `true`.

 In the example workflow above, there is a step that lists the state of the Node modules if a cache miss occurred: